What Does PLOGGING Mean in a Text?

 Example of PLOGGING in a Sentence

-Here's an example of PLOGGING being used in conversation:- Toni: You should see the litter down by the river.
+Here's an example of PLOGGING in conversation:- Toni: You should see the litter down by the river.
 It's a disgrace!

 - Jo: We should organize a PLOGGING session.
 Everyone just needs to take a bag for the rubbish.